 However, having gone twice – once on a Saturday when it was heaving and once about 4 pm on a Tuesday, I can safely say for a more unusual trip, the latter is a better time if you really want to see what’s on offer and chat to the stall owners – and hear Azou’s best date-based puns!

-True foodies, however, might want to take one of the early morning tours around the market which also gets you the inside track on the stallholders and their specialities.
+True foodies, however, might want to take one of the tours around Central Market which also gets you the inside track on the stallholders and their specialities.

 An explosion of fabulous dessert shops has occurred in Adelaide since my last visit so, here’s a few you might want to check out.